Silobreaker/MaltegoDocumentation/index.md

 Finds world regions that are associated with the input entities.

-## Search Transforms

-These transforms are included with the _**Search**_ transform set.

-### Matching Entities
-> Any &rarr; Any Silobreaker entity

-> Find matching SB entities.

-This special transform makes a general search to find Entities that match your input.
-The transform will only return Entities with a name or an alias that __match__ your input; it does __not__ return entities that are related or associated to it.
-You can also use this to pull entities from a list you have access to by prefixing the list name with "list:", e.g. to get entities from the list "CVE2014" you should name your input entity "list:CVE2014"

-### Related Entities
-> Any &rarr; Any Silobreaker entity

-> Find related Entities of any type

-Takes any type of entity as input and outputs the most related entities across all Silobreaker entity types.

-### Related Documents
-> Any &rarr; `silobreaker.Document`

-> Find related Documents

-Returns the documents that are the most related to your input.
-See [Document Info](#document-info) for more information about `silobreaker.Document` items.

-### Related Pastes
-> Any &rarr; `silobreaker.Document`

-> Find related Pastes

-Pastes are a category of documents in Silobreaker.
-This transform returns the pastes that are the most related to your input.
-See [Document Info](#document-info) for more information about `silobreaker.Document` items.

-### Related Publications
-> Any &rarr; `silobreaker.Publication`

-> Find related Publications

-Returns the Publications that are related to the input.

 ## Investigating Relations

-Also found in the _**Search**_ transform set, these transforms possess a more specific purpose in that they are used to investigate relationships between the nodes on the canvas.
+Found in the _**Search**_ transform set, these transforms possess a more specific purpose in that they are used to investigate relationships between the nodes on the canvas.
 These transforms aim to answer the questions:

 * _Why did an earlier transform return this entity?_
 * _Where can I find the evidence for this relationship?_

-### Document Evidence For Link
+### Document Evidence for Link
 > Any Silobreaker entity &rarr; `silobreaker.Document`

 > Find document evidence for inbound link